dimforge/ncollide/bounding_volumes/index.md

 Currently, **ncollide** only supports [Bounding Spheres](../bounding_volumes/bounding_sphere.html) and [AABB](../bounding_volumes/aabb.html).
-Also note that bounding volumes are very different from regular shapes: their position in space is completely contained by the bounding volume structure (no need to use it together with a transformation matrix).
+Also note that bounding volumes are very different from regular shapes: their position in space is completely contained by the bounding volume structure (no need to use them together with a transformation matrix).